Electricity

 Share

-Greece’s Ministry of Environment and Energy is reportedly nearing a final decision regarding a capital increase that Independent Power Transmission Operator requires for its investments.
-The state-controlled transmission system operator (TSO) needs EUR 1.1 billion.
+Greece’s Ministry of Environment and Energy is reportedly nearing a final decision regarding a capital increase for Independent Power Transmission Operator.
+The state-controlled transmission system operator (TSO) needs EUR 1.1 billion to continue its investment projects.
 The government is said to be in favor of existing shareholders providing the funds.
 There were rumors earlier that the government was going to sell a stake, where it would become a minority co-owner but remain in the driver’s seat, like it did before with Public Power Corp.

 Independent Power Transmission Operator (IPTO) needs a capital injection of some EUR 1.1 billion to keep the ten-year core growth plan worth EUR 7.8 billion on track, according to Greek media reports.
 The government holds a 51% stake through two entities, and the only other major shareholder is State Grid Corp. of China.
 It acquired 24% in 2017.